 Replacement Diplomas

-Requests for issuance of replacement diplomas will be honored only upon submission by the student of 1) a statement that the original has been lost, stolen or destroyed and 2) payment of the diploma replacement fee.
-The statement should be mailed to:
+However, requests for issuance of replacement diplomas will be honored only upon submission by the student of 1) a statement that the original has been lost, stolen or destroyed and 2) payment of the diploma replacement fee

 The Catholic University of America